hashicorp-modules/vault-aws/README.md

 - `instance_type`: [Optional] AWS instance type for Consul node (e.g. "m4.large"), defaults to "t2.small".
 - `user_data`: [Optional] user_data script to pass in at runtime.
 - `ssh_key_name`: [Required] Name of AWS keypair that will be created.
+- `owner`: [Optional] Tags the EC2 instances with an owner, defaults to "vault-aws".
+- `ttl`: [Optional] Tags the EC2 instances with a time to live, defaults to 1 hour.

 ## Outputs